 LIDAR devices are often used in high traffic areas, since the laser beam does not spread as much as a radar beam does, allowing pinpoint accuracy.
 The officer can accurately measure the speed of a t vehicle in even heavy traffic.

-Rules for operating LIDAR technology as traffic lasers vary from state to state, but the information at the link below may be helpful.
+Rules for operating LIDAR technology as traffic lasers vary from state to state.
 Always refer to your own state’s guidelines for specific requirements in your region.